cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                               This maybe helpful for geocaching.
   - www.cryptoportal.org     A teacher's portal with material for the lessons and links (currently only in German)
-  - https://www.mysterytwisterc3.org  An international crypto challenge contest with tasks of different levels.
+  - https://www.mysterytwisterc3.org  An international crypto contest with challenges of different levels.

 - A short video with CrypTool is on YouTube:
    - German:  http://www.youtube.com/watch?v=of0C9Lx0vGs